1920s Trivia

 Answer: Apollo 11

-Question: Who won the Nobel Peace Prize in 1964 for his nonviolent struggle for civil rights in the United States?
+Question: Which peace icon clinched the 1964 Nobel Peace Prize for his nonviolent struggle for civil rights, proving that dreams can indeed change the world?

 Answer: Martin Luther King Jr.